10.4: Working with Lipids

 At the end of GC analysis, the electronic detector generates a chromatogram based on retention time by intensity.
 This allows a qualitative identification of the lipid compounds by comparing their retention times with certified standards using the flame ionization detector (FID) or by deduction of spectra information using a mass spectrometer as a detector.
 Lipid quantification can also be performed using analytical procedures of external or internal certified standards in GC analysis.

 The main points to be considered when assessing FAs by GC analysis are the carrier gas flow rate, column length, and temperature because these can influence the order or retention time of the lipid compounds and then must be precisely standardized.
-The column length of the stationary phase influences the resolution of the analytes, once the number of theoretical plates (hypothetical zone in which two phases establish an equilibrium with each other) is respectively high in the longer column.
+The column length of the stationary phase influences the resolution of the analytes once the number of theoretical plates (hypothetical zone in which two phases establish an equilibrium with each other) is respectively high in the longer column.
 As fat and oils have high boiling points not supported by the stationary phase, a previous derivatization reaction step is required after lipid extraction from the biological sample, in which triacylglycerol and free fatty acids are transformed into their respective free fatty esters with lower boiling points (transesterification/esterification reaction).
-Several methods are available for FAs derivatization.
+Several methods are available for FA derivatization.

 Mass spectrometry